ABOUT THE PROGRAM

 2023-2024 Academic Year Aqua Scholarship Application

-Aqua Scholarship Program will open in May.
+Aqua Scholarship Program is CLOSED.
 Aqua scholarships are available to all LGBTQ+ women, transgender, intersex, and non-binary students who are pursuing a degree – associates, bachelors, masters, and doctorates.
 The scholarship helps pay for tuition and supports scholars in their leadership development.
 Each scholar is paired with a mentor.
 The scholars and mentors meet regularly, attend events together, and meet quarterly as a group.

 All applicants must submit an online application.
 Applications must be completed in order to be considered.
-The application deadline will be announced when applications open.
+The application deadline is July 12th, 2023.